Historical picture

 General features of all anesthesia workstations

-The basic pneumatic-mechanical design of the anesthesia gas machine had become familiar to a generation of providers.
-The basic design has been called upon to perform more complicated functions, with the advent of computer-controlled monitors into the operating room, especially pulse oximetry, capnography, and gas analysis.
+The basic pneumatic-mechanical design of the anesthesia gas machine had become familiar to the last generation of providers.
+Since then, the basic design has been called upon to perform more complicated functions, with the advent of advanced ventilation and sophisticated monitors into the operating room, especially pulse oximetry, capnography, and gas analysis.

-Now, the integration of the computer gives a new generation of anesthesia gas machines, which have a great deal of added functionality in a small package.
-These delivery systems are designed from the start to integrate all monitoring, advanced ventilation, electronic anesthesia record, and microprocessor controls.
-Examples of this new wave are the Aisys and Perseus.
+The integration of computer controls has yielded a new generation of anesthesia gas machines, which have a great deal of added functionality in a small package.
+These delivery systems are designed from the start to integrate monitoring, advanced ventilation, and the electronic anesthesia record.
+Examples of this new wave are the Aisys CS/2 and Perseus.
 These gas machines are being purchased because they

 Required components of an anesthesia workstation